ZhangGroup-MITChemistry/OpenABC/tutorials/README.md

 - MOFF-protein-MRG-dsDNA-condensate explains setting up complex condensate simulations with MOFF and MRG-DNA.

-- MRG-dsDNA provides an example for runing simulations of a dsDNA with MRG.
+- MRG-dsDNA provides an example for running simulations of a dsDNA with MRG.

 - Mpipi-protein-RNA-condensate shows how to run protein-RNA condensate simulation.

 - SMOG-3SPN2-two-nucleosomes shows how to run the simulation of two nucleosomes with SMOG and 3SPN2 models.

+- NEAT-DNA-dsDNA provides an example for running simulations of a dsDNA with NEAT-DNA.

+- NEAT-DNA-MOFF-protein-nucleosome provides an example for running simulations of a nucleosome with NEAT-DNA and MOFF.

 - build-new-forcefield provides the tutorial for building a new force field.